-Five Things To Do in Istanbul During an Airport Layover
+Five Things To Do During an Airport Layover in Istanbul

 Istanbul is vast, yet the most characteristic area concentrates around Sultanahmet, the historical centre and location of most of Istanbul’s important sights.
 This makes it an ideal layover destination for those who can only afford to spend a few hours in the city.
 A full day’s layover in Istanbul would be needed to visit all of the below-mentioned places.

 Worried about being hacked during your travels?
 Stay connected and secure with ExpressVPN.

 We always promote independent travel, without the need of an organised tour, but if you have difficulty planning your own trip, or you are short on time, we suggest that you take a look at the trips by Viator and G Adventures